The Book of Matthew

 | Framework agrees with 2005 reconstruction 73% | 7-axis scoring | Independent validation of ad-hoc methodology |

 The computational analysis, performed two decades after the original reconstruction, independently validates the macro-level editorial decisions while providing quantitative precision the original methodology could not.
+The 2026 substrate analysis added a third dimension: manuscript transmission behavior confirms that Matthew is a Greek composition with Aramaic sayings imports, not a translation of a Semitic original — resolving the tension between the Translation Greek classifier (which detected Septuagintal style) and the historical evidence (which points to Greek composition).
 The one area where the computational evidence challenges the reconstruction — the M parables — remains unresolved due to the displacement problem: authentic material whose original context cannot be recovered.

 Notes